 After installing the DWQA plugin, go to DW Q&A > Settings, you'll arrive at the general settings page.

 I won't dive into every single setting on this page because most of them are simple and straightforward.
 However, I want to highlight a few of the essential settings.

 In DWQA, you can assign your "question list page" and your "ask a question page."

 As I mentioned at the start of this post, I created two completely new custom "question list" and "ask question" pages to assign to these two settings in this tab.

-These are the email notifications your users are going to receive in their inbox, when someone responds to a question or places a comment.
+These are the email notifications your users will receive in their inbox when someone responds to a question or places a comment.

 Do check out the tutorial video below, for more a detailed look at some of the options on this page.

-OK so the last tab we have to configure is permissions, and this is very easy to do.
+The last tab we have to configure is permissions, and this is very easy to do.

-On this page you can choose which membership levels have access to certain privileges.
+On this page, you can choose which membership levels have access to certain privileges.

-You can test the "ask a question" page to see what it will look like to your site visitors and make what ever changes you want.
+You can test the "ask a question" page to see what it will look like to your site visitors and make whatever changes you need.